Krumbers/Project-1/README.md

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 67.176.49.44
 Machines within the network can only be accessed by the Jumpbox.

--Which machine did you allow to access your ELK VM?
-What was its IP address?
-My personal host machine (IP: 67.176.49.44)
+- My personal host machine is being used to access the ELK VM (IP: 67.176.49.44)

 A summary of the access policies in place can be found in the table below.